Select Page

 Jennifer Bloom, Senior Advisor

 My fifth grade teacher, Mrs. Tice, really showed me the value of knowing each and every student- as a person and as a learner.
-I felt seen, heard, and cared for in her class.
-My love of reading and enjoying a good story stems from Mrs. Tice reading aloud to us each day.
+She truly made each student feel seen, heard, and cared for in her class.
+My love of books and storytelling stems from Mrs. Tice reading aloud to us each day.

 Steve Hope, Senior Advisor